 Out in Scenic Columbia Gorge Area

 If you decide to go further you can hit Hood River.
-There is a beach area there where kids can swim and play on the fairly new playground.
+There is a beach area there where kids can swim and play on a fairly new playground.
 Hood River has a handful of kid-friendly wineries.

 Places to Eat in Portland with Young Kids

-Laurelwood Brewery – Not only do they have great beer and happy hour, it’s also extremely kid friendly.
-There’s several play areas for kids.
+Not only does Laurelwood Brewery have great beer and a happy hour but it’s also extremely kid-friendly.
+There are several play areas for kids.

-Slappy Cakes – Kids make a huge mess making their own pancakes, but they do have a lot of fun.
+Kids make a huge mess making their own pancakes, but they do have a lot of fun.
 Attempt to guide them because many things do not make a good combination.
 My child made disgusting pancakes that we couldn’t eat.
-The wait times here are brutal, almost always one hour minimum.
+The wait times here are brutal, almost always one-hour minimum.

-Santa Fe Taqueria – Wednesday night is super family friendly when a local favorite kids’ music performer Mr. Ben performs and kids eat free.
+Wednesday night is super family-friendly when a local favorite kids’ music performer Mr. Ben performs and kids eat free.
 (One free kid’s meal free with a purchase of one adult meal.)